Cycling with babies and toddlers: everything you need to get started

 A child's helmet with cartoon sloths printed on it, modelled by a toddler, as seen from behind

-If you’re looking for more in-depth information on individual models, then you might also find them amongst our kids’ bike helmet reviews.
+If you’re looking for more in-depth information on individual models, then check out our kids’ bike helmet reviews.

 It may not seem obvious, but you can get gloves for children as young as 2, and the main thing they’re good for is protecting the delicate skin on their palms in the event of a fall.